| Soay Sheep are small,

 Soay Sheep will mow your

 lawn and fertilize your garden.
-They will also get rid of invasive weeds and will give you wool.
+They will also help control invasive weeds and will give you fertilizer and wool.
 You can also harvest the meat, which is a delicacy, and tan beautiful pelts. |

 ![]() |